Stephens City, Virginia: Government

-As of 2014, the town is served by Police Chief Charles Bockey and Fire Chief Greg Locke, both of whom are on the town's Public Safety Committee.
+The town is served by Police Chief William "Bill" Copp and Fire & EMS Chief Timothy J. Vaught, both of whom are on the town's Public Safety Committee.
 The town is served by five other committees: the Administrative Committee, the Personnel Committee, the Water and Sewer Committee, the Public Works Committee, and the Finance Committee.
 The members of those five committees are composed of Town Council members.
+The town's Planning Commission reviews proposed changes to land use, including zoning and property development.
+The town's Historic Preservation Commission reviews proposals for new buildings and alterations to existing structures.

 Stephens City is represented by Chris Collins (Republican) in the Virginia House of Delegates 29th District.
 Jill Holtzman Vogel (Republican) represents the town in the Virginia Senate's 27th District.
-The town is represented by Jennifer Wexton (Democrat) in the U.S. House of Representatives from Virginia's 10th district.
+The town is represented by Bill Wiley (Republican) in the U.S. House of Representatives from Virginia's 6th district.
 Tim Kaine (Democrat) and Mark Warner (Democrat) represent the town in the United States Senate.